vincentes/openmrs-mobile/README.md

   2. [Ionic](http://ionicframework.com/docs/guide/installation.html)
   3. (Optional) Gennymotion or any other emulator

-Clone the repository
+Clone the repository:

     $ git clone https://github.com/Vincentes/OpenMRS-Mobile.git

-Change directory to the cloned folder
+Change directory to the cloned folder:

     $ cd OpenMRS-Mobile

-Add Android platform support to the project
+Add Android platform support to the project:

     $ ionic platform add android

-Build the app
+Build the app:

     $ ionic build android

-Plug an Android device to your computer and run the app
+Plug an Android device to your computer and run the app:

     $ ionic run android

-Or alternatively, you can emulate the app
+Or alternatively, you can emulate the app:

     $ ionic emulate android